yanivyacoby/harvard-cs290-2021-2022/index.md

 ## Course Overview

-CS290 s a discussion-based seminar designed for entering Computer Science Ph.D. students.
+CS290 is a discussion-based seminar designed for entering Computer Science Ph.D. students.
 The goals of the course are three-fold:
 1. to introduce students to research around the CS area,
 2. skills building, and